-Combs made by machines are printed and stamped onto larger sheets.
-The stamped combs are then cut out of these sheets.
-This process causes the combs to have microscopic jagged edges along the comb teeth.
-These edges are very rough on hair and virtually rip each hair out from the follicle.
+Beard combs made by machines are printed and stamped onto larger sheets.
+The stamped beard combs are then cut out of these sheets.
+This process causes the beard combs to have microscopic jagged edges along the comb teeth.
+These edges are very rough on facial hair and virtually rip each hair out from the follicle.

-Another option is wooden combs for beards.
+Another option is a wooden beard comb.
 These are typically handcrafted and of the highest quality.
-The best types of wooden combs are typically made of sandalwood or pear wood.
+The best types of wooden beard combs are typically made of sandalwood or pear wood.
 Let’s compare the two.